lakshyarao22/alexa/Dependencies.md

 * [GStreamer Libav Plugin 1.8.3](https://gstreamer.freedesktop.org/releases/gst-libav/1.8.3.html) or later **OR**
 * [GStreamer Ugly Plugins 1.8.3](https://gstreamer.freedesktop.org/releases/gst-plugins-ugly/1.8.3.html) or later, for decoding MP3 data.

-**NOTE**: The plugins may depend on libraries which need to be installed for the GStreamer based `MediaPlayer` to work correctly.
+**NOTE**: The plugins may depend on libraries which need to be installed for the GStreamer-based `MediaPlayer` to work correctly.

 ### Sample app dependencies